shopsys/shopsys/docs/contributing/guidelines-for-phing-targets.md

 ```

 This will execute the `sub-target` task during the execution of `my-target`.
-All dependencies of `my-target` will be called as well, even if they were already called during the execution.
+All dependencies of `my-target` will also be called, even if they were already called during the execution.
-Because of this, `phingcall` is not suitable for implementation of sequences as the dependencies get called many times, making the build run longer.
+Because of this, `phingcall` is unsuitable for the implementation of sequences, as the dependencies get called many times, making the build run longer.

-Still, it can be very useful when you need to control the exact time when it is called, or you want to run it with some properties overwritten.
+Still, it can be handy when you need to control the exact time when it is called or you want to run it with some overwritten properties.

 ## Dependency on DIC